 At The Honeypot Children’s Charity, we take our values seriously and apply these values to everything we do– including how we treat your personal information.

-Your ongoing support is invaluable to us, as without it, we cannot continue to help the hundreds of young carers and disadvantaged children we support every year across England and Wales.
+Your ongoing support is invaluable to us, as without it, we cannot continue to help the hundreds of young carers we support every year across England and Wales.

 We will ensure we treat your personal information with respect.